Skip to main content

 Step 1

-Take the 5-minute health assessment: goals, history, current medications, sleep, recovery, and a few biomarker questions.
-Bring recent labs if you have them (useful, not required).
+Complete the 5-minute health assessment: goals, medical history, current medications, sleep, and activity level.
+Recent labs from a physical help if you have them, but nothing is required.

 Step 2

-An Arizona-licensed provider reviews your assessment and either prescribes a peptide protocol or recommends an alternative.
+An Arizona-licensed provider reviews your intake and either prescribes a matched protocol or recommends a different starting point.

 Step 3